 Contact us to learn more about our 43-year old philosophy to sustainable health and wellness – without counting calories, boot camp work-outs, or restrictive dieting.

 We’re here to guide you, but give you tools to solidify your success at home.
-If you’re ready for real change, give us a call at 802-228-8885; we’re here for you.

 The Whole30 Diet is Not Evidence-Based

 My PubMed and Google Scholar searches yielded 0 results for published studies on the Whole30 – it hasn’t been tested in any controlled fashion.

 Sure, the books cite a lot of studies – though they also cite popular news websites like Huffington Post and Natural News, which aren’t credible scientific authorities.
 All this really means is that the authors have developed a theory based on their interpretation of the published literature that fits their narrative, it does not mean their theory is in fact correct.

 “Several hundred people trying it out and reporting their results” is not valid research method.
 Thus, these success stories do not equal scientific validation.
 This all leaves too much room for cherry picking the results we want to report and disregarding the feedback and results that don’t fit the storyline.

 I am not saying that there aren’t people to truly believe this was successful for them (however they define “successful”).
 But, was that “success” sustained?
 Who knows – again we don’t have any studies to assess short- or long-term results.

 The Whole30 Diet is All About the Food